theIvanR/lmstudio-unlocked-backend/Generate Backends/readme.txt

 B: Steps to Build and Update Backend:
 ----------------------------------
+0. Make a backup of the original backend as a fallback in case something breaks.

 1. Open the "x64 Native Tools Command Prompt for VS 2019" (or whichever one you use).

 2. Run the fetch script